Thooms/PPaste/README.md

 ```
 You can always `python main.py -h` to see some help.

+## Highlight lines

+In order to highlight lines, you need to provide `ln` in the query string.
+You can highlight multiple lines by separating  your lines with `+`.
+You can specify a range of lines using `-`.
+For example, using `?ln=1+2+3-5` will
+highlight lines 1, 2 and lines 3 to 5.

 ## Notes

 * This project is licenced under MIT licence (see `LICENCE` file)